-The drilling segment within GIS has emerged as a key player in the oil and gas drilling services sector in Qatar.
-We not only lead the on-shore drilling services industry but also command a dominant share of the off-shore drilling services market within Qatari waters.
-Our extensive expertise extends to the management of drilling rigs, cultivated through strategic collaborations with major players in the oil and gas exploration domain.
+The drilling segment has emerged as a key player in the Qatari oil and gas drilling services sector, with one of the youngest assets bases among its peers.
+It leads the local onshore drilling services industry and commands a dominant share of the local offshore drilling services market.
+The company's extensive expertise in managing drilling rigs, cultivated through strategic collaborations, remains central to its growth strategy.